 \section{An almost monotonicity formula for $V_n$.}

-We now establish an ``almost monotonicity formula'' for the solutions of the non-homogeneous problem (\ref{non-homogeneous}).
-This formula is considered almost monotonic in the sense that it becomes monotonic as $n \to \infty$, since the contribution of the source terms will decay to zero after relating the integral quantities in the high-dimensional lift with those defined for $U$ in the space $\R^{d+1}_+ \times \R$, as will be shown later.
-To achieve this, we follow the approach outlined in \cite{Dvila2017}, employing a scaling argument.
+We now establish an ``almost monotonicity formula'' for solutions of the non-homogeneous extension problem (\ref{non-homogeneous}).
+This formula is considered almost monotonic in the sense that it becomes monotonic as $n \to \infty$.
+This fact will be evident later, since we will show that the contribution of the source terms decays to zero by relating the integral quantities defined for the high-dimensional lift with those defined for $U$ in $\R^{d+1}_+ \times [0,T]$.
+To prove our result, we adapt the arguments used in the proof of Theorem 1.4 in \cite{Dvila2017}.